openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 _inlined_description: _

-Allocate texture using the given settings & specify the format.
+Allocate the texture using the given settings and custom format.
+Parameters:
+textureData The settings to use when allocating the ofTexture. glFormat GL texture format: GL_RGBA, GL_LUMINANCE, etc. pixelType GL pixel type: GL_UNSIGNED_BYTE, GL_FLOAT, etc.